Lu5ck/decompile-pzmap/README.md

 # Project Zomboid Map Decompiler
-This tool is made by AI Sonnet and is capable of decompiling project zomboid map back to tmx and tbx formats, by reading `.lotheader` and `.lotpack`.
+This tool is made by AI Sonnet and is capable of decompiling project zomboid map back to pzw, tmx and tbx formats, by reading `.lotheader` and `.lotpack`.
-I am gonna keep cooking using AI Sonnet to eventually be able to decompile the map completely to include generating a proper `.pzw` and add `objects.lua` zones.
+It is currently not able to rebuild the zombie heat map but I will get into it soon.
 It currently only works on B41 where most of the old maps are.

 The command to run this is simply